mpunke/MATLABmultiGPUFFT/paper.md

 different potential components.
 As another example, all integrators implement a common interface for numerically integrating orbits.
-The integrators and core potential functions are all implemented in C without support for units, but the Python layer handles unit conversions and prepares data to dispatch to the C layer appropriately.Within the coordinates subpackage, we extend Astropy's coordinate classes to add more specialized coordinate frames and transformations that are relevant for Galactic dynamics and Milky Way research.
+The integrators and core potential functions are all implemented in C without support for units, but the matlab layer handles unit conversions and prepares data to dispatch to the C layer appropriately.Within the coordinates subpackage, we extend Astropy's coordinate classes to add more specialized coordinate frames and transformations that are relevant for Galactic dynamics and Milky Way research.